Enjoy the Tranquility

 - Warm Clothes – We recommend that you dress in layers.
 Try to bring wool or polar fleece as cotton holds in water and becomes uncomfortable when wet.
 A hat, gloves and non-cotton socks are also recommended.

-- Rain Gear – Rain gear can be provided, but your own may be more comfortable.
+- Rain Gear – Rain gear will be provided, but your own may be more comfortable.

 - Polarized Sunglasses – We recommend bringing polarized sunglasses, if you have them.